NRL teams: Sailor Broncos fullback, Taaffe for Rabbitohs

 Newcastle Knights vs. Manly Warringah Sea Eagles, McDonald Jones, 4:05pm (AEST)

 Knights: 1.
 Kalyn Ponga 2.
 Dominic Young 3.
 Dane Gagai 4.
 Bradman Best 5.
 Greg Marzhew 6.
 Tyson Gamble 7.
 Jackson Hastings 8.
 Daniel Saifiti 9.
 Phoenix Crossland 10.
 Leo Thompson 11.
 Jack Johns 12.
 Lachlan Fitzgibbon 13.
 Adam Elliott Bench: 14.
 Lachlan Miller 15.
 Jacob Saifiti 16.
 Jack Hetherington 17.
 Mathew Croker Reserves: 18.
-Dylan Lucas 19.
-Enari Tuala 20.
-Brodie Jones 21.
-Adam Clune 22.
+Dylan Lucas 22.
 Kurt Mann

 Sea Eagles: 1.
 Kaeo Weekes 2.
 Jason Saab 3.
 Brad Parker 4.
 Tolutau Koula 5.
 Reuben Garrick 6.
 Josh Schuster 7.
 Cooper Johns 8.
 Taniela Paseka 9.
 Lachlan Croker 10.
 Toafofoa Sipley 11.
 Haumole Olakau'atu 12.
 Samuela Fainu 13.
-Sean Keppie Bench: 14.
-Christian Tuipulotu 15.
+Sean Keppie B 15.
 Karl Lawton 16.
 Ethan Bullemor 17.
-Ben Condon Reserves: 18.
-Morgan Boyle 19.
-Jakob Arthur 20.
-Dean Matterson 21.
-Gordon Chan Kum Tong 22.
+Ben Condon 19.
+Jakob Arthur Reserves: 18.
+Morgan Boyle 22.
 Morgan Harper

 Verdict: The Knights were very disappointing last week against the Sharks, in a performance which probably cost Kalyn Ponga his Maroons jersey.
 The Sea Eagles really stood up and upset the Raiders in Canberra.
 The Sea Eagles lose their heart and soul for this clash, with Daly Cherry-Evans and Tom Trbojevic on Origin duty.
 Ponga is back at fullback, and if he doesn't fire up and lead the Knights to a strong victory at home, you can completely write them off for the rest of the season.